 The benefits of getting out of your comfort zone have been widely written about: it makes you more productive and creative, can help you deal with new and unexpected changes, bring down stress levels, encourage personal growth, yah-dy yah-dy yah.

 For me, out-of-comfort-zone is a place I like to visit often.
 It’s where I’ve learnt most about myself, the world we live in and the people we share it with.

-On top of that, out-of-comfort-zone experiences have taught me some serious shit like: how to deal with the big shit, not give a crap about the little shit and choose carefully what I give a shit about.
+On top of that, out-of-comfort-zone experiences have taught me how to deal with the big shit, not give a crap about the little shit and choose carefully what I give a shit about.

 Having a go at mountain biking was one such out-of-comfort-zone experience.
-I thought it was silly at the time as I was fast approaching midlife and had the impression that mountain biking was for supercool dudes, average age 22.
+I thought it was silly at the time as I was skidding into midlife and had the impression that mountain biking was for supercool dudes, average age 22.

 And mountain biking led to my bike travel, where every trip opens my eyes to another part of the world, another culture, another way of life, another way of thinking, another learning experience and another reminder of my embarrassingly poor map-reading skills.